Tfactor08/design-patterns/README.md

 <!-- -->

-Already used design patterns:
+Already used design patterns (rather odd choice, which however is not mine):
 - Decorator
 - Interpreter
 - Facade
+- Observer

 <!-- -->

-Patterns to be used (rather odd choice, which however is not mine):
+Patterns to be used:
-- Observer
 - State

 ## Patterns Implementation